-- the measurement of the revenue recognized represents a material amount as at 31 December 2020; - the determination of the revenue requires the use of estimates and assessments, notably to measure the estimated costs of the salaries and consumables related to the development of the candidates.
+- the measurement of the income recognized represents a material amount as at December 31, 2021; - the determination of the revenue requires the use of estimates and assessments, notably to measure the estimated costs of the salaries and consumables related to the development of the candidates. - the use of management judgement involved in its determination is significant.

-Any error in the assessment of these assumptions would have an impact on the estimation of the revenue to be recognized
+Any error in the assessment of these assumptions would have an impact on the estimation of the revenue to be recognized.